Emergency services

 Every year, thousands of people including children are treated for dental injuries which could have been avoided by wearing a protective, custom-made mouthguard.

-Based on the Australian Dental Association (ADA), it is strongly recommended that one should wear a custom-fitted mouthguard to ensure maximum protection – protect those pearly whites!
+The Australian Dental Association (ADA) strongly recommends that one should wear a custom-fitted mouthguard when playing contact sports to ensure maximum protection – protect those pearly whites!

-The cheap over-the-counter mouthguards is simply not enough protection against injuries to teeth, mouth, or jaw.
-Especially if you're into sports!
+Cheap over-the-counter mouthguards simply do not provide enough protection against injuries to teeth, mouth, and/or jaw.

-Why are custom made mouthguard essential for those who play sport?
+Why are custom made mouthguards essential for those who play sport?

 It's really no different to having the correct shoes and sporting equipment!